XenorInspire/WorgenX/README.md

 ### Install the packaged versions

-Download the latest version of WorgenX from the [releases page](https://github.com/XenorInspire/WorgenX-2.0/releases) corresponding to your operating system and your CPU architecture.
+Download the latest version of WorgenX from [the release page](https://github.com/XenorInspire/WorgenX/releases) corresponding to your operating system and your CPU architecture.

 #### For Debian-based systems (like Ubuntu) :